Melanie Eberhardt - Artist

 Pin Holes

 We had nine 3 x 6 ½’ rolls of paper spread across the basement floor.
 We used ponce wheels to trace the design, the wheel punching tiny holes through the butcher paper.
-Our plan was to assemble the nine sections on the mural wall then use a brush to push watered acrylic paint through the holes as a means to transfer the design to the dry wall.
+The plan was to assemble the nine sections on the mural wall then use a brush to push watered acrylic paint through the holes as a means to transfer the design to the dry wall.
 It worked like a charm.

 Our 1/17th scale color guide